xuzijie1995/Photo-Carousel/README.md

 	max : 10, 			//default 10, unnecessary, the max (%) for next picture u can see when dragging, 0<max<100 sensibility : 1,		//unnecessary, default 1, sensibility when dragging, but I suggest sensibility=max/10
-	interval: 5 			//unnecessary, default 5(s), seconds for scroll automatically });
+	interval: 5 			//unnecessary, default 5(s), seconds for scroll automatically maxX:10,			//unnecessary, the maximum % value of horizontal line when mouse(touch) moving maxY:100,			//unnecessary, the maximum px value of vertical line when moving, mostly used in mobile moveFlag:true,			//unnecessary, show moving trasition effects when mouse(touch) moving inMobileFlag:false,		//unnecessary, set up in mobile ,avoid the srcoll ,solve some incident conflicts });
 el.init();
 ```